 “Wait,” Jay interjected.
 “You said Virgil Blue was here?
 Now?”

 “Yes.”
-Jango pointed to the nearby door.
+Jango pointed to a nearby door.
 “Waiting for Faith.”

 “May we interview them?”